-Meet Ashley, our dear friend and founder of Blessings in a Basket.
+Meet Ashley, our friend and founder of Blessings in a Basket.
 Ashley describes life as a birth mom.

 Recently I had the great opportunity to participate in a community adoption event.
 As I took a step back to watch and listen to all the amazing people around me, brought together to celebrate and to bring awareness, I found myself getting emotional.
 I was so overwhelmed by this giant family that I was now a part of all because of a decision that I made many years ago.

 Looking back over the past 8 years it always comes at such a shock to me - this is my life.

 When I was growing up and planning my future, becoming a birth mother was never discussed with my guidance counselor.
 I would talk with friends about what we would “do” if we ever got pregnant.
 Abortion was never an option; raising it would be hard but maybe adoption would be a good choice.
 I have learned a few things since those days, the simpler days.
 First is that you never know what you would be willing to do in time of serious crisis, and second is that being a birth mom is not an occupation, it is not who I am, it is what I am.
 My life has developed into so much more than that experience.

 My decision to follow through with an adoption plan was not my first choice and was not in any way the easy choice.
 After a failed abortion, I was now facing only two options - adoption or parenting.
 Really, deep down there was only one option for me, adoption.
 In April of 2006 at 26 years old I gave birth to a beautiful healthy boy, and three days after his delivery into this world I placed him in the arms of his mother.
 At that moment a family was created, at the moment I would forever grieve a loss, at that moment when I officially took on the title of ‘birth mom’ my life was changed forever, my path was now unknown and I didn’t recognize myself or what had become of my life.